jerrymusaga/FlareFlip-/README.md

 ## 🎮 User Journey

 ![Game Flow Diagram]

 ### 1. Pool Creation

 ![Pool Creation Screen]
+file:///home/musaga/Pictures/Screenshots/Screenshot%20from%202025-04-27%2013-13-57.png
+file:///home/musaga/Pictures/Screenshots/Screenshot%20from%202025-04-27%2013-14-14.png

-As a staker, Jordan wants to create an engaging prediction pool.
+As a staker, Jordan wants to create an engaging prediction pool from assets supported on the platform from the FTSO feeds.
 She:

 - Stakes 20 FLR to become eligible as a pool creator
 - Creates a new Bitcoin price prediction pool with an entry fee of 10 FLR